 - Unit 2: 50% of the total AS marks and 25% of the total A2 marks – 1 hour 30 minutes.

 Structured compulsory questions based on Psychopathology, Social Influence and Stress.
 Questions include short answers, stimulus material and one to two essay questions requiring extended writing in which the Quality of Written Communication will be assessed.

 Not only will psychology give you a deeper understanding of human behaviour, it will also develop your skills in written and oral communication, research, study and revision.
 These skills will be of great value to you in Higher Education and employment.

 All universities accept AS and A2 Psychology and past students have gone on to a wide range of courses and careers.
 The most popular degree courses for our students include psychology, nursing, teaching, business, sports sciences and occupational therapy.
-In addition students offering A Level Psychology have also been accepted for degree courses in medicine, law, criminology, counselling, veterinary science, journalism, history, politics, biological and environmental sciences.

 Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in Maths and/or English (unless specified otherwise).
 Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 You should have at least a grade C in GCSE Science.

 All students will be expected to provide their own textbooks and stationery

 Optional: £22 for magazine subscription

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.